maths/moodle-qtype_stack/Readme.md

 ## Current state of development

 STACK 4.4 replaces core features with ones implemented using re-engineered core components.
-Primary focus has been in run-time performance improvements and finalising multi-year projects related to PRT logic improvements.
+Primary focus has been in runtime performance improvements and finalising multi-year projects related to PRT logic improvements.

 In addition to that the CASText templating system has been replaced with a new version that fixes some issues with the old and provides better support for Markdown.
 The new version of this templating system will play a role in the next major re-engineering project that relates to the inputs and their validation.